grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Let's do what we can to conserve our remaining battery, Bastian; shut down the port-side wheel and spin one wheel alone.
 Cassandra, find the _Gnat_.
 Quickly!"

 It was not an easy task.
 While the _Gnat_ created an earth-shaking amount of noise when running diesel on the surface, its small size and tiny electric motor made it nearly invisible underwater.
 And even though it was relatively quiet, the noise from the _Prospect_'s electric motors at this speed also drowned out most of the possibility of hearing a target as small as the _Gnat_.
-The only way it could be done was by carefully filtering the _Prospect_'s motor noise out, and then somehow landing the sonar mics precisely on the bearing of the _Gnat_.
-Cassandra flipped filters on and off, and adjusted the fine-control dials carefully.
-Eventually she managed to limit the noise wash from the _Prospect_ to a degree that gave her some sense she might be able to hear her way around it.
+The only way it could be done was by carefully filtering out the _Prospect_'s motor noise, and then somehow landing the sonar mics precisely on the bearing of the _Gnat_.
+Cassandra flipped filters on and off and adjusted the fine-control dials carefully.
+Eventually she managed to limit the noise wash from the _Prospect_ enough to give her a sense that she might be able to hear her way around it.

 She scanned and scanned, back and forth.
-All the way around the bow too, but mostly focusing on the direction behind where she had last heard the little boat moving.
+All the way around the bow, too, but mostly focusing on the direction behind, where she had last heard the little boat moving.
 Her mind was out there, deep in the water behind her, but there was nothing but darkness.
 She felt like she was blind to everything except for her sense of the _Prospect_'s position, and the _Grackle_ steadily gaining on them.

 Then she heard the faintest rhythmic pumping noise, off to the starboard side.
 It had to be mechanical, and the _Gnat_ was the only other machine in the area.
-She locked in on it, and tracked it carefully for a minute.
-"I've got them Captain Percy.
-30 meters down, almost directly off our starboard side.
+She locked in on it and tracked it carefully for a minute.
+"I've got them, Captain Percy.
+Thirty meters down, almost directly off our starboard side.
 Range: about a quarter mile."

 "Excellent.
 They might hear us on ship-to-ship."
 Percy pulled down the mic and called out into the water for Shakes.

 "_Prospect_!
 Captain Shakes here.
 I read you.
 Nice to hear you didn't go down with that last torp."

 "Indeed.
-Unfortunately Gregory here has a theory that now the _Grackle_ is after us for another ramming.
+Unfortunately, Gregory here has a theory that now the _Grackle_ is after us for another ramming.
 Based on the speed they've put on, I'm inclined to agree with him.
-So... what's the plan now?"
+So...what's the plan now?"

 "Aye.
-Well Hemi says he still thinks he can take them down.
+Well, Hemi says he still thinks he can take them down.
 He just needs to deliver one of his devices to a weaker part of their sub than the ram --- which is what they detonated the last one with."

 "And how is he going to do that?"

 "No idea.
-I'm just steering the boat the way the Boss says.
+I'm just steering the boat the way the boss says.
 Hang on..."
 A few seconds of static came across the radio, and then Shakes picked up again.
 "Hemi says you should just keep running --- make evasive moves if you can.
 He's going to maneuver us into position to deliver a second device."

 "OK.
-But keep in mind we're down to maybe 15 minutes on the battery here.
+But keep in mind we're down to maybe fifteen minutes on the battery here.
 As soon as that's gone, we're a dead-in-the-water target for a boat with an intention to ram."

 Another second passed.
-"Hemi says --- get this --- 'he will take your remaining battery into his calculations.'"
+"Hemi says --- get this --- he will 'take your remaining battery into his calculations.'"

 "If anyone beside Hemi had said that to me, I wouldn't be able to take it as any kind of reassurance.
-Don't sink Captain Shakes --- I need Hemi back."
+Don't sink, Captain Shakes --- I need Hemi back."

-"Don't you sink either Captain Percy --- I've gotten used to the hot meals on your boat!
+"Don't you sink either, Captain Percy --- I've gotten used to the hot meals on your boat!
 Out."

 As Percy hung the mic back up above her head, Bastian reached one long finger out and fruitlessly tapped the battery gauge.